Sasakawa Postgraduate Studentship

 - For MPhil/PhD applicants, the research proposal must focus on Japan.

 - It is important that you and your referees comment on your skill in Japanese in the areas of reading, composition and speaking.
+Evidence of this should be included in the statement of your admission application and in your references.

 - Applicants may be of any nationality, but